Excel CONCAT Function

 Summary

 The Excel CONCAT function concatenates (joins) values supplied as references or constants.
-Unlike the CONCATENATE function (which CONCAT replaces), CONCAT allows you to supply a range of cells to join, in addition to individual cell references.
+Unlike the CONCATENATE function (which CONCAT replaces), CONCAT will accept a range of cells to join, in addition to individual cell references.

 Purpose